Seneca-BSA/bsa/docs/sep600/lab1.md

 1. [Keil Studio Cloud](https://studio.keil.arm.com/) will be the perferred IDE that we are going to use for this course.
     - [Mbed Studio](https://os.mbed.com/studio/) can still be used but are no longer perferred
 1. **Using the Chrome Browser**, login to [Keil Studio Cloud](https://studio.keil.arm.com/).
-Create an Mbed account as necessary with any e-mail address of your choice.
+Create an Mbed account as necessary with your school e-mail as using a personal e-mail will result in additional verification from ARM.
 Chrome is the most browser for use with Keil Studio Cloud.

     ![Figure 1.1 Keil Studio Cloud Login](lab1-login.png)